 Relevant Laws: § 5-901 (Maine Uniform Power of Attorney Act).

 Presumed Durable: Yes — durability presumed (§ 5-904).

-Follow these steps to easily complete our blank durable power of attorney form for Maine:
+Follow the steps outlined below to create your durable power of attorney form in Maine.

 Step 1: Designate an Agent